movickmovick/hormone_map_journal/map_hormones.md

 description recieved in the hypothalamus class monosaccharides

+name nitrosamine
+shape elipse
+color green
+outputs insulin receptor
+inputs none
-name nitrosamine //what is a nitrate because a nitrosamine is formed when a protein reacts with a nitrate shape elipse color green outputs insulin receptor inputs none description "the cancerous meat one" class organic_compound
+description "the cancerous meat one" class organic_compound question what is a nitrate because a nitrosamine is formed when a protein reacts with a nitrate

 name ocytocin
 shape rectangle